You are likely familiar with the Poodle, the national dog of France. But have you ever considered bringing home a Poodle

 |Temperament:||Loyal, active, protective, strong-willed|

 Schnoodles are wonderful companions that are very affectionate and loyal to their families.
 Like the Poodle, the Schnauzer comes in three different sizes—Miniature, Standard, and Giant—so the Schnoodle can vary quite a lot in height and weight.
 If you adopt a Giant Schnoodle, be prepared for a dog that likes to dominate and requires an owner that can be firm and show it who’s boss.
-These dogs also have a tendency to bark, so you should work with your pet from an early age to curb that behavior.
+These dogs also tend to bark, so you should work with your pet from an early age to curb that behavior.
 Overall, the Schnoodle may be best suited for experienced dog owners who are comfortable training their dogs.
 If you are a beginner Schnoodle owner, you may want to consider hiring a professional dog trainer to work with your pet.

 3. Goldendoodle (Golden Retriever x Poodle Mix)